LubeVPN/LubeVPN.github.io/citium.md

 | ✗ | Non-Repudiation | Repudiation |

 {: .box-note}
-:closed_lock_with_key: ✓ means available feature; ✗ means unavailable feature.
+:closed_lock_with_key:: ✓ means available feature; ✗ means unavailable feature.

 Here are a list of InfoSec features that any two users (e.g., Joe & Jane) who have established trusted relationship between themselves on Citium may enjoy:

+#### Permissionless
+The main benefit of Citium being a permissionless blockchain is censorship-resistance.
+No one can be banned from running nodes and multicasting data (e.g., text, image, video and real-time voice) onto Citium.
 #### Confidentiality
 No unauthorized third party can access an appropriate message (e.g., sent from Joe to Jane) on Citium because the message is randomly smurfed (broken) down into packets, which in turn are distributed to as many nodes as possible by mesh-tree multicasting.
 Unless every nodes in the entire Citium network is hijacked and the pertaining packets deciphered, no single part intercepted at any individual nodes may leak the appropriate message.
 #### Integrity
-An appropriate message or its packets cannot be changed during transit on Citium because they are encrypted by [ECDSA (Elliptic Curve Digital Signature Algorithm)](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm), which is time-tested by many open-source projects, such as [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin).
+An appropriate message or its packets cannot be changed during transit on Citium because they are encrypted by [ECDSA (Elliptic Curve Digital Signature Algorithm)](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm).
+It has enjoyed almost two decades of usage in open-source projects, such as [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin).
+A successfully hack (deciphering it without private key) would allow any would-be attacker to make a tremendous amount of profit.
+The fact that this appears to have never happened is good empirical evidence for its security.
 #### Availability
 Decentralized network offers many nodes for an appropriate message as server and transit points so that data delivery services are available at all time.
 No [single point of failure (SPOF)](https://en.wikipedia.org/wiki/Single_point_of_failure) could impact the uptime of Citium.
 #### Authorization